FAQs for San Antonio Solar

 Peak sun hours are the average hours in a day that the sun gives off the most radiation.
 Having more peak sun hours is vital to high solar panel production.

 Average Texas Peak Sun Hours

-In Texas, the average peak sun hours range from 8 to 4.5 hours a day.
-The national peak sun hours range between 8.5 and 0.5 hours a day.
-San Antonio doesn’t have as many peak sun hours as the western side of Texas, but they still have between 5 and 6 hours.
+In Texas, the average peak sun hours range from 4.5 to 8 hours a day.
+The national peak-sun-hours range between 0.5 and 8.5 hours a day.
+San Antonio typically has between 5 and 6 peak sun hours.

 Cloud Coverage and Solar Panels

-When you block the sun with cloud coverage some rays still get through.
-You just don’t get as much power from your panels.
-Although, there are only two months in Texas with clear skies the chance for extreme cloud coverage isn’t huge.
+When cloud coverage blocks the sun, some rays still get through.
+There just isn’t as much power from the solar panels.
+Although there are typically only two months in Texas with clear skies, the chance for extreme cloud coverage is not high.

-The cloudiest day of the year in San Antonio experiences extreme cloud coverage less than 50% of the time.
-The peak sun hours in Texas show that even though there is cloud coverage you can still get good sun exposure.
+The cloudiest day of the year in San Antonio experiences extreme cloud coverage less than 50 percent of the time.
+The peak sun hours in Texas show that even though there is cloud coverage, a home can still receive good sun exposure.

 Moonlight’s Effect on Solar Panels

 Although the moon does reflect solar rays, the wavelengths are not as strong.
 Solar panels collect these wavelengths from the moon.
 However, they do not produce enough electron movement to generate an electric current.
 As of yet, lunar absorption isn’t a reality.

 Do Texas Solar Homes Have a Higher Resale Value?